Looking for a boat dock box, but don’t know where to start? You’ve come to the right place.

 With the Taylor Made line for example, they recommend drilling holes in these in order to secure them with the proper hardware.

-At the end of the day, a good rule of thumb is to understand what exactly you plan to store in these.
+At the end of the day, a good rule of thumb is to understand what exactly you plan to store in your dock box.

-Since fishing gear can cost thousands of dollars, a locking box that can be bolted down (and made of fiberglass) is typically a good option.
+Since fishing gear can cost thousands of dollars, a locking box that can be bolted down (and made of fiberglass) is a good option in this case.